Aranesp (Darbepoetin Alfa)

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or planning to become pregnant.
-Talk to your doctor if you are breastfeeding or plan to breastfeed, as it’s not known if Aranesp passes into breast milk.
-Do not give Aranesp to children.
+Consult your doctor if you are pregnant, planning to become pregnant, or breastfeeding, as it is unclear if Aranesp passes into breast milk.

 Drug Interactions